The Excelsior Crew

-Janice Fleming is our bosun.
-She’s worked as a watch leader on TS Royalist and Bosuns mate on the Tall ship Atyla.
+Janice has previously worked as a watch leader on TS Royalist and Bosun’s Mate on the Tall ship Atyla.
 Janice joined us in 2019 as apprentice bosun and, after spending most of 2020 onboard Tall Ship Pelican, Janice has rejoined us for the annual winter maintenance.

 Regular Volunteer -Will Paterson

 Will has been volunteering in UK Sail Training since he was twelve, and has sailed on almost all of the Sail Training ships.
 He comes back to Excelsior every year, and knows her and her rig very well.
 He is passionate about everything about historic ships, and can teach everything about rigging and splicing and caulking and pitching that you’d want to know.

 Bob first came to Excelsior decades ago as a teacher leading a school trip, and he has been volunteering for her winter maintenance schedule and as a deckhand ever since.
 He has many woodworking skills, and sailing experience from taking both Excelsior and his own little boat all around the UK and Europe.
 He has a very, very dry sense of humour.